-Marizet currently works as a brand strategy director for a nonprofit, and she previously worked in the fashion industry, so her website is a great resource for learning about zero-waste and sustainable fashion and personal care.
+Marizet has worked with nonprofits with previous experience in the fashion industry, so her website is a great resource for learning about zero-waste and sustainable fashion and personal care.

-Xiye Bastida, 18, is a Mexican-Chilean climate justice activist, with roots in the indigenous Mexican Otomi-Toltec nation.
+Xiye Bastida, who was born in 2002, is a Mexican-Chilean climate justice activist, with roots in the indigenous Mexican Otomi-Toltec nation.
 Originally raised in Mexico, Bastida spent her high school years in New York City, where she is known as a lead organizer for Fridays for Future.
 Now, she is a student at the University of Pennsylvania, a co-founder of the Re-Earth Initiative, and she recently gave a TED Talk about her journey to becoming a climate leader.
 She also contributed an essay to the recent book All We Can Save.

 Better known as Queer Brown Vegan, Isaias Hernandez is a California-based environmentalist who provides readers of his Instagram page and website with easy-to-understand explainers about the climate crisis and other justice-related issues.
 He is also a co-founder of Alluvia Magazine, which amplifies BIPOC voices in the environmental movement.

-Jade Lozada is a Dominican and Puerto Rican student at Harvard University, who grew up in New York City.
+Jade Lozada is a Dominican and Puerto Rican alum of Harvard University, who grew up in New York City.
 Lozada serves as the Policy Director at TREEage, a youth organization that demands elected officials in New York pass climate legislation that “prioritizes communities over profit and power.”

 Keyra Juliana Espinoza

-Keyra Juliana Espinoza, 18, is an Ecuadorian-American climate activist who grew up in New York City, and is currently studying at the University of Miami.
-Espinoza works with Polluters Out and El Cambio en Ecuador, and she uses her platform to advocate for BIPOC rights and the environment.
+Born in 2002, Keyra Juliana Espinoza is a young Ecuadorian-American climate activist who grew up in New York City.
+Espinoza has done work with Polluters Out and El Cambio en Ecuador, and uses her platform to advocate for BIPOC rights and the environment.

-“My motherland Ecuador doesn't really get much attention when it comes to the impact the climate crisis has on vulnerable communities and there is very little education [or] action being taken even within the country,” Esponiza told Green Matters in an interview earlier this year.
+“My motherland Ecuador doesn't really get much attention when it comes to the impact the climate crisis has on vulnerable communities and there is very little education [or] action being taken even within the country,” Esponiza told Green Matters in an interview a few years back.
 “People should care about protecting the planet because they should put themselves in the shoes of the persecuted, of the silenced, of the defenders and realize that they are also human like us, we are humans that empathize when others are hurt and suffering.”